 Android Nougat is slowly being rolled out to most of Samsung's flagship phones (past and present).
 With both the Galaxy S7 and Galaxy S7 Edge receiving the coveted Nougat update, there were signs that the Galaxy S6, S6 Edge and S6 Edge Plus could be next in line - which proved correct.
 You might have to wait just a little bit longer though, as roll outs can be slow.
 The latest news is that an update is arriving now which carries the new June security patch.

 Highlight recent changes

-Following a series of rumors, roadmaps and betas, Android 6.0 Marshmallow is finally rolling out to the Samsung Galaxy S6 now.
+Following a series of rumors, roadmaps and betas, Android 6.0 Marshmallow finally rolled out to the Samsung Galaxy S6 and its siblings in eaerly 2016.
 Samsung made the announcement on February 15 via its Newsroom.
-The announcement gave no indication of how long the update will take to completely roll out, and there was no information on where in the world users can expect to see it first, so a little patience might well be required, although you can at least rest assured that Marshmallow is on its way.
+The announcement gave no indication of how long the update would take to completely roll out, and there was no information on where in the world users could expect to see it first, so a little patience might was required,

 On April 1, Verizon announced that it is officially beginning to roll out the Marshmallow update.
-As usual, the process will be happening in waves, so don't lose patience if you're still waiting to receive it.
-It will, sometime soon, arrive on your device.
+As usual, the process happend in waves, leaving several users anxious to when and if they would actually get the update.